ePages-de/epages-docs/_posts/2016/2016-12-20-cqrs-and-elasticsearch.md

 The *availability* state is a computed value based on the *stock* and *threshold* numbers.

-This full set of attributes is only used when rendering the product detail page;
+This full set of attributes is only used when rendering the product detail page.
 Lists of products only show a subset of these attributes, hiding *sku*, *description* and all but one *image*.

 ## Command and Query Responsibility Segregation